captaindeadpool53/songSourceSeparator/README.md

 # songSourceSeperator
-This project's purpose is to take a song with multiple instruments as input and split it into its consitituent instrument tracks.
+This project's purpose is to take a song with multiple instruments as input and split it into its consitituent instrument tracks using machine learning.
 So the output can be either of the constituent tracks of the song or any mixture of combination of them.

 The output layers need to be tuned according to the data the model is being trained on.
 For example, if we only want the drums and accompaniments( mixture of every other track) tracks as the output, we will need to generate that data first, and then adjust the output layers of the model accordingly to generate two tracks of the same size as the input.

-The model used is a CNN U-NET based on this research paper - https://arxiv.org/pdf/1810.11520.pdf .
+The model used is a CNN U-Net based on this research paper - https://arxiv.org/pdf/1810.11520.pdf .

 Some architectural choices are inspired from this repository - https://github.com/mohammadreza490/music-source-separation-using-Unets.
 Shout out to mohammadreza490, since it was a big help in the making of this project!